watbulb/capstone/docs/AutoSync.md

 # Auto-Sync

-`auto-sync` is the update tool for Capstone.
+`auto-sync` is the architecture update tool for Capstone.
-Its purpose is to automate as many steps as possible in the update procedure.
+Because the architecture modules of Capstone use mostly code from LLVM, we need to update this part with every LLVM release. `auto-sync` helps with this synchronization between LLVM and Capstone's modules by automating most of it.

 You can find it in `suite/auto-sync`.